danielneil/QuantLib-Demo/README.md

 # QuantLib-Demo
-A play pit to get the various Quantlib code examples working on Debian Linux.
+A sandpit to get the Quantlib library built on Debian Linux.

 # Setup Instructions